Radio

 Using proper call signs, Q signals, and abbreviations, carry on a

-10-minute real or simulated amateur radio contact using voice,
+10-minute real or simulated amateur radio contact using voice, Morse

-radio operators.
-Properly log the real or simulated ham radio
+code, or digital mode.
+Properly log the real or simulated amateur radio

-contact, and record the signal report.)
+contact, and record the signal report.

 1.

 Discuss with your counselor FCC broadcast regulations.
-Include
+Include power

 2.